-Packing for a trip can be a true nightmare, especially for the inexperienced.
-They usually fall into the common trap of stuffing their bags and suitcases with everything they think they might need, but often forget some important item.
+Do you want to know how to pack like a travel blogger?
+Quick, easy and packing light?
+Less experienced travellers usually fall into the common trap of stuffing their bags with everything they think they might need, but often forget some important item.
 That usually leads to frustration, because the problem is most typically noticed when there’s no place where the particular item can be bought.

 Those people who have this problem envy travel bloggers and wonder how they can travel so much and still carry everything they need with them.
 The secret lies in the fact that the more you travel, the better you are at packing and in following the tips of more seasoned travellers.
 So, what is it they recommend, based on their experience?

-One of the first things you need to put on the list is a daypack, which can be easily compressed and stored in the main backpack.
-You need it for day trips, hikes or even weekend getaways, where you need to be careful not to carry anything that is not absolutely necessary.
-With so many daypacks to choose from, your only concern is likely to be the amount of money you’re happy to part with, while some, more fashion-conscious ones, will also try to match the style of their daypack with the clothes they usually wear on a trip.
+One of the first things you need to put on the list is a daypack, compressed and stored in a main backpack.
+You need it for day trips, hikes or even weekend getaways, where you only carry things that are absolutely necessary.
+With so many daypacks to choose from, your only concern is likely to be the amount of money you’re happy to part with.
+Some more fashion-conscious ones will also try to match the style of their daypack with the clothes they usually wear on a trip.

-You definitely want to bring any multi-tool, such as the famous Swiss Army knife, which you can use for opening cans, bottles, nail clipping and cutting food.
-However, make sure you check your luggage and not try to bring it with you on a plane since the security officer will surely take it away from you.
+You definitely want to bring along a multi-tool, such as the famous Swiss Army knife, which you can use for opening cans, bottles, nail clipping and cutting food.
+However, make sure you put your multi-tool in your checked luggage otherwise security will take it away from you.
 Still, the functionality of such tools allows travellers to reduce both the size and volume of their luggage by option for these practical solutions.

 Bags for wet and dry items

 No matter where you go, you’ll be exposed to the risk of getting wet to a certain extent.
 In case that happens, you need to protect your dry clothes and electronics by using a wet/dry item.
 This is particularly useful for towels that can’t get dry before you your departure or swimsuits.